yan-khonski-it/dev-utils/repository-update-tool/README.md

-# Repository update tool
+# repository-update-tool

-Updates all repositories on local machine
+Updates all repositories on local machine.

 To run it locally, run
 ```shell